GoogleCloudPlatform/professional-services-data-validator/README.md

 The command takes the same parameters as required for `Row Validation` *plus* a few parameters to support partitioning.
 Single and multiple primary keys are supported and keys can be of any indexable type, except for date and timestamp type.
 A parameter used in earlier versions, ```partition-key``` is no longer supported.

 ```
-data-validation (--verbose or -v) (--log-level or -ll) generate-table-partitions
+data-validation
+  [--verbose or -v ]
+                        Verbose logging
+  [--log-level or -ll]
+                        Log Level to be assigned.
+Supported levels are (DEBUG,INFO,WARNING,ERROR,CRITICAL).
+Defaults to INFO.
+  generate-table-partitions
   --source-conn or -sc SOURCE_CONN
                         Source connection details
                         See: *Data Source Configurations* section for each data source